HarryDebugs/responsive-web-layout/README.md

-# Harry Jay William C | Responsive Web Layout using Flexbox and CSS Grid
+# Responsive Web Layout using Flexbox and CSS Grid

-A static responsive webpage developed by **Harry Jay William C**.
+A Basic static responsive webpage developed by **Harry Jay William C**.
 The project demonstrates a header/navigation bar, content sections with cards, a contact form, and a footer using HTML5 and CSS3.

 ## Developer